-If you reside in Canada and have been advised by a Customs and Border Protection Officer (CBP) that you need a criminal waiver to enter the U.S., call Berardi Immigration Law for a consultation.
-We will personally review your case, determine if CBPs assessment is valid and help you formulate a strategy to secure your future admissibility from Canada into the U.S.
+If you reside in Canada and have been advised by a U.S. Customs and Border Protection Officer (CBP) that you need a criminal waiver to enter the U.S., be sure to call Berardi Immigration Law to schedule a consultation.
+We will personally review your case, determine if CBPs assessment is valid, and help you formulate a strategy to secure your future admissibility from Canada into the U.S.

-If you’ve ever been arrested in Canada or anywhere in the world, you may need a nonimmigrant U.S. waiver to enter the U.S. Persons with criminal charges and/or convictions may be inadmissible to the United States regardless of how long ago it was or how minor the charges.
-Typical offenses that render a person inadmissible include: fraud, theft, or crimes relating to controlled substances.
+If you’ve ever been arrested in Canada or anywhere in the world, you may require advanced permission to enter the U.S. as a nonimmigrant, also known as a nonimmigrant waiver.
+Persons with criminal charges and/or convictions may be inadmissible to the United States regardless of how long ago it was or how minor the charges.
+Typical offenses that render a person inadmissible include, but are not limited to: fraud, theft, other crimes involving moral turpitude, or crimes relating to controlled substances.
 Additionally, persons previously removed or denied entry from the U.S. may also be inadmissible.

 Have questions about your case?

 Or want to know if our team is a good fit for your needs?Contact Us

 The U.S. Department of Homeland Security (DHS) has access to certain foreign criminal record databases, therefore any individual with a criminal record runs the risk of being denied entry to the U.S., even if it is only for a brief visit.
 As technology advances and access to criminal record databases increase, it is not uncommon for an individual to learn they are inadmissible decades after a triggering incident and prior entries to the U.S. without issue.

 Please note that Canadian pardons are NOT recognized by the United States and a U.S. nonimmigrant waiver is still required for entry.
 Do not waste your money on a Canadian pardon; it will not help your border-crossing problems.
 The U.S. government does NOT recognize foreign pardons.